- HAND OUT – Hand out student booklets

 - DAMS NEAR YOU – There are dams all across Canada.
 Have you visited a dam?
 Visit the Canadian Geographic Interactive map to see dams near you and across Canada

-- FIELD TRIP – possible field trip to a local renewable energy plant.
+- FIELD TRIP – Consider a field trip to a local renewable energy plant.
 For example, a local dam or solar field etc. Or, if you know of someone nearby who lives completely dependent on solar or wind energy, can you visit them?

 - SING – Learn to sing the renewable energy song (1:59)

-- ENERGY DEBATES – Students will work in teams to face off against one another in a debate to show why their energy source is so much better than others.
-Students should be prepared and ready to debate after having been given allotted computer time to research the various renewable energy sources and group time to prepare their team’s approach.
-Solar, wind, hydro, and geothermal will square off- who will be the winner?
+- ENERGY DEBATES – Get students to work in teams to face off in a debate to show why their energy source is so much better than others.
+Give students time to prepare with time on computers to research the various renewable energy sources and group time to prepare their team’s approach.
+Solar, wind, hydro, and geothermal will square off – who will be the winner?

 - WATCH – Bill Nye the Science Guy talks about energy (29:51)